sveltia/sveltia-cms/README.md

 ### Better performance

 - Built completely from scratch with Svelte instead of forking React-based Netlify/Decap CMS.
 The app starts fast and stays fast.
 The compiled code is vanilla JavaScript — you can use it with any framework or static site generator (SSG) that can load static data files during the build process.
-- Small footprint: The bundle size is less than 500 KB when minified and brotlied, which is much lighter than Netlify CMS (1.5 MB), Decap CMS (1.8 MB) and Static CMS (2.6 MB)[^57][^64], even though we haven’t implemented some features yet.
+- Small footprint: The bundle size is less than 500 KB when minified and brotlied, which is much lighter than Netlify CMS (1.5 MB), Decap CMS (1.8 MB) and Static CMS (2.6 MB)[^57][^64], even though we haven’t implemented some features yet, but rather implemented many new features.
 That’s the power of Svelte + Vite.
 - We have upgraded from Svelte 4 to [Svelte 5](https://svelte.dev/blog/svelte-5-is-alive) to further improve performance, including an even smaller bundle size.
 A full migration to the Runes reactivity API is in progress.
 - Sveltia CMS is free of technical debt and [virtual DOM overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead).
 - Uses the GraphQL API for GitHub and GitLab to quickly fetch content at once, so that entries and assets can be listed and searched instantly[^32][^65] (the useless `search` configuration option is ignored).
 It also avoids the slowness and potential API rate limit violations caused by hundreds of requests with Relation widgets[^14].